OCA/stock-logistics-workflow/stock_picking_backorder_policy/README.rst

 - **Always**: a backorder is created automatically.
 - **Never**: the remaining quantity is cancelled.

-Returns and exchanges are never subject to the partner/transfer backorder policy: they always follow the operation type's own *Create Backorder* setting, since the customer-facing policy is not relevant to goods coming back in.
+Returns and exchanges are never subject to the transfer's backorder
+policy: they always follow the operation type's own *Create Backorder* setting, since the policy of the original transfer is not relevant to goods coming back in.

 Bug Tracker